I keep saying that Katherine Mansfield is a standout example of a Modernist short story writer, but what does ‘modernist’ really mean?

 The notion of frames and diegetic levels jibe with the Modernist worldview: That everything is seen through some sort of frame; there is no such thing as veridical reality.

-Germans have a word for this style of narration: erlebte Rede.
+German speakers have a word for this style of narration: erlebte Rede.
 It refers to a rendering of a character’s thoughts in their own idiom while maintaining the third-person form of narration.
 Narrated monologue is different from interior monologue because it maintains ‘the person and tense of authorial narration’.

 Some have called its replacement ‘phenomenological aesthetics’, which draws a distinction between ‘real objects’ and ‘aesthetic objects’.
 The reader experiences a real object aesthetically.
 The reader reconstructs.
 In short, the reader does part of the work of constructing a story.